-- From a single font, generate UPC and EAN barcodes for UPC-A, UCC-12, UPC-E, EAN-8, EAN-13, GTIN, JAN, Bookland and ISBN standards in human-readable and non-human readable formats.
+- Generate GS1 UPC and EAN barcodes from a single font for UPC-A, UCC-12, UPC-E, EAN-8, EAN-13, GTIN, JAN, Bookland and ISBN standards in human-readable and non-human readable formats.

 - The IDAutomation EAN and UPC font produces high-quality grade A barcodes, even on low-resolution printers.